Yurgenich87/Markdown/README.md

 **bold**
 __bold__
 Lists
-To create a list, use asterisks (*), plus signs (+), or hyphens (-) at the beginning of a line, followed by a space and the list item.
+To create an unordered list, use asterisks (*), plus signs (+), or hyphens (-) at the beginning of a line, followed by a space and the list item.

+Example:

 markdown
 Copy code
 * Item 1
 * Item 2
 * Item 3
+To create an ordered list, use numbers followed by a period (.) at the beginning of a line, followed by a space and the list item.

+Example:

+markdown
+Copy code
+1. Item 1
+2. Item 2
+3. Item 3
 Links
-To create a link, use square brackets [] to enclose the link text, followed by parentheses () to enclose the URL.
+To create a link, use square brackets ([]) to enclose the link text, followed by parentheses (()) to enclose the link URL.

+Example:

 less
 Copy code
 [Google](https://www.google.com)
 Images
-To insert an image, use an exclamation mark (!), followed by square brackets [] to enclose the alt text, followed by parentheses () to enclose the image URL.
+To insert an image, use an exclamation mark (!), followed by square brackets ([]) to enclose the alt text, followed by parentheses (()) to enclose the image URL.

+Example:

 scss
 Copy code